About this course

 Further study

-One option you may wish to consider after completion of your undergraduate degree is postgraduate study at NTU.
+After completing your degree, you may also wish to consider postgraduate study at NTU.
 Graduates from this course often consider courses such as:

 Our Employability team